-The only castle of the Alta Badia region can be found in La Villa - the massive building dates back to the 16th century.
+The only castle of Alta Badia can be found in La Villa - the massive building dates back to the 16th century.

 “La gran ćiasa”, the big house - that’s how the massive box-shaped building is called by locals.
 Ciastel Colz, also known as Rubatsch Residence, is located outside the centre of La Villa, a village belonging to the municipality of Badia.